jack-debug/rudimentary-ai-composer/README.md

 # Rudimentary AI Music Composer
-This is a fork of rudimentary-ai-composer by jiexunsee This fork is meant for compatibility with Google Colaboratory
+This is a fork of rudimentary-ai-composer by jiexunsee This fork is meant for compatibility with Jupyter Notebooks